+h.
 17.8 Criminal Proceedings

 Proceedings usually brought by the Crown (often the police) where there has been a breach of the law; a penalty is imposed under an Act for that breach.
 The Crimes Act 1900 (NSW) covers many crimes including murder, manslaughter, robbery, stealing and assault.
-However, proceedings may be brought for a statutory offence (that is, breach of statute law).
+However, proceedings may also be brought for a statutory offence (that is, breach of statute law).

-17.9 Defendant
+i.
+Defendant

 A defendant is a party against whom an action or charge has been brought.
-Once a defendant in criminal proceedings is committed for trial before a judge and jury, he or she is referred to as "the accused".
+Once a defendant in criminal proceedings is committed for trial before a judge and jury, s/he is referred to as "the accused".

-17.10 Equity
+j.
+Equity